-As time goes by, more and more sources vindicate my weight loss methods as viable, safe, effective, and fast ways to lose weight; the latest is the Daily Mail Diabetes Diet, which is something of a big thing in the United Kingdom.
+As time goes by, more and more sources vindicate my weight loss methods as viable, safe, effective, and fast ways to lose weight; not long ago I was stunned to read the Daily Mail Diabetes Diet, which is something of a big thing in the United Kingdom.
 It not only is helping people lose weight (and find life, yay!), it is reversing diabetes in many of its followers!
 Now THAT’s healthful eating!

-Tumblr permanently terminated my account for supposedly advocating “self-harm” among my readers.
+My thriving social media account was permanently terminated for supposedly advocating “self-harm” among my readers.
 Sooooo……I’m going to create a fun little project.
 Let’s take excerpts from my book, The Real You Is Skinny, and put them side by side with excerpts from the good Doctor, who is saving, and adding many years to, lives.
 Let’s not give away who wrote what, but let’s use different colored text.
 One author will be quoted in red, the other in blue.
 Can you guess which is which?
 Note: excerpts are edited for brevity and context, and to not give away the author’s identity.

 You need to change the way you think about food and the way you deal with setbacks.
 There are always going to be stressful days when things are going badly and you reach for a large tub of ice cream.
 If you give in (and most of us will at some point), then try not to despair or give up hope.
 Don’t just ridicule yourself for being a failure and decide that you might as well give up; rather, realize you’re only human.